Diabetes Camp—My Why

-I often have conversations with parents of children with T1D about my childhood.
+I often have conversations with parents of children with type 1 diabetes (T1D) about my childhood.
 They ask what my parents did in regards to diabetes that was helpful and how we handled certain situations.
 Without a doubt, sending me to camp was the best thing my parents did.

 That seems crazy, right?
-How could a lifetime of managing a chronic illness be leveled out by a few weeks spent in the woods, sleeping on bunk beds, and making friendship bracelets?
+How could a lifetime of managing a chronic illness be leveled out by a few weeks spent in the woods, sleeping on bunk beds and making friendship bracelets?
 But for me, it wasn’t about camp overcoming diabetes.
 It was about the way camp eased the burden of diabetes, even just for a week.
 Obviously, I still have diabetes.
-I still get frustrated with my high BGs, still wince every time I put my CGM in, and still have days when I want to throw my pump out the window and just give up.
+I still get frustrated with my high BGs, still wince every time I put my continuous glucose monitor (CGM) in, and still have days when I want to throw my pump out the window and just give up.
 The blessings that have come into my life through camp somehow make the struggles so much more bearable.

 I met my best friends through camp.
 When I first started going to camp, I only knew one other person with T1D.
 Suddenly, I was surrounded by kids my age who understood what I was going through, who didn’t ask questions when I poked my finger or pulled out my pump.
 I was constantly inspired to take better care of my diabetes, and to learn how to do so.
 I learned some of the most influential lessons at camp, and through the people I have met.